5 Things That Can Hinder Engagement in Remote Training

 Which would you prefer?
 And what do you think you would get more out of in the long run?
 A training session where you are keen to keep listening and learning because there is interactivity and variety - and you have a clear understanding of what you can expect and why you are there - or one where you realize halfway through a module you have no idea what the trainer is talking about because you had zoned out?
-The answer may be obvious, but creating engaging training for remote sessions can be challenging.
-Trainers, coaches, and facilitators need tools and techniques to continue to provide engaging content, especially in a remote classroom.
-Here, we’ll take you through the 5 things that can hinder engagement in your online training sessions, and show you ways to work around them.

-Engagement is vital for effective training whether it is being delivered online or in person.
+Learner engagement is vital for effective training whether it is being delivered online or in person.
 Various studies have shown that “more engaged students have higher course satisfaction and achievement of course learning objectives”.
 This in turn is important for the professional and personal development of the learners attending online sessions for work-related training.
 Employees value opportunities to learn through workplace training, and employers will see tangible benefits from it too.

 Gallup’s State of the Global Workplace 2022 Report found that wellbeing and engagement go hand in hand: “When employees are engaged and thriving, they experience significantly less stress, anger and health problems.
 Unfortunately, most employees remain disengaged at work.
 In fact, low engagement alone costs the global economy $7.8 trillion”.

 Ultimately, one of the ways in which employers invest in their staff is by investing in continuous professional development opportunities for their employees.
 This in turn helps their profitability.
 So, it should go without saying that they need the training they are commissioning to fulfill various requirements.
-And if engagement levels are low, it is unlikely to be doing this.
+And if learner engagement levels are low, it is unlikely to be doing this.

 If you can provide engaging training the trainees benefit, the company benefits, and you, the trainer, benefit.
 Everyone likes to feel useful and as if they make a positive difference.
 As the trainer you can make that difference to people’s lives.
 But all the knowledge in the world will not help if it is not taken in, understood, and applied by the people you are imparting it to.

-If your training creates high levels of engagement, you will find time flies by and you’ll feel energised and positive at the end of the session.
+If your training creates high levels of learner engagement, you will find time flies by and you’ll feel energised and positive at the end of the session.
 On the other hand, training sessions that feel like an uphill battle can leave you feeling despondent and tired.
 And it’s hard: no one ever said offering training opportunities was easy!
 So, it pays to know what the pitfalls might be and how they can be avoided.

 The move to online teaching solutions was accelerated by the Covid-19 pandemic.
 While there was already an appetite and some provision for online training, the rapid shift due to Covid was unexpected and unprecedented.
-Educational establishments were forced to switch their offerings to an online version overnight
+Educational establishments were forced to switch their offerings to an online version overnight.

 As we know, the result was mixed.
 But we have all learnt from it!
 The important thing is to take these lessons and use them going forward.
 And there is no point assuming that everything you do in a classroom setting will transfer seamlessly to an online one.

 While there are disadvantages to delivering training remotely, there are also opportunities and advantages to consider.
 Trainers need to be flexible and use all the tools at their disposal.
-If you can be mindful of the potential traps with online training while ensuring you are using all the relevant training and education tools available, you will automatically increase engagement.
-If you can facilitate workshops and other training sessions that take into consideration the things that can hinder engagement in remote scenarios, you will already be a step ahead.
+If you can be mindful of the potential traps with online training while ensuring you are using all the relevant training and education tools available, you will automatically increase learner engagement.
+If you can facilitate workshops and other training sessions that take into consideration the things that can hinder engagement in remote training, you will already be a step ahead.

 With remote training no one has to travel anywhere.
 You have no venue to find for all the participants, and there are no facilities to set up.
 You won’t have to figure out how to battle with using equipment you are not familiar with.
 You, and the trainees, should be in a comfortable environment, whether that is in their own homes or in an office workspace.